feedcast/scott/README.md

 ## Setup

-It is expected to have already installed Ruby(2.4) and MongoDB or Docker.
+It is expected to have already installed Ruby(2.4) with MongoDB and Redis or Docker.

 Run `make setup` to install the dependencies and set the default environment variables.